 ^{} Includes Black, Hispanic, American Indian, Native Hawaiian/Other Pacific Islander, and multi-racial students.

-First-Time Freshmen Six-Year Graduation Rates 2005 - 2010 Cohorts ercent First-Time Freshmen from Underrepresented Groups Six-Year Graduation Rates 2005 - 2010 Cohorts
+First-Time Freshmen Six-Year Graduation Rates 2005 - 2010 Cohorts

 The six year graduation rate at the University of Illinois at Urbana-Champaign has been consistently above 80% but is slightly lower than the peer median.